konveyor/konveyor.github.io/content/Forklift/MigratingVMs/advancedMigrate.md

 Follow the steps below to change the snapshot interval by patching the ForkliftController custom resource (CR).

 **Procedure**
-* Patch the ForkliftController CR:
+1. Patch the ForkliftController CR:
 ```
 $ kubectl patch forkliftcontroller/<forklift-controller> -n konveyor-forklift -p '{"spec": {"controller_precopy_interval": <60>}}' --type=merge (1)
 ```
-The explanation below refers to the callout in the sample code above.
+> **Note:** The Creating custom rules for the Validation service section below refers to the callout in the sample code above.

-* (1) Specify the precopy interval in minutes.
+2. Specify the precopy interval in minutes.
 The default value is 60.

 > **Note:** The forklift-controller pod does not need to be restarted.

 ## Creating custom rules for the Validation service
-The Validation service uses Open Policy Agent (OPA) policy rules to check the suitability of each virtual machine (VM) for migration.
+The Validation service uses Open Policy Agent (OPA) rules to check the suitability of each virtual machine (VM) for migration.
 The Validation service generates a list of concerns for each VM, which are stored in the Provider Inventory service as VM attributes.
 The web console displays the concerns for each VM in the provider inventory.

 Custom rules to extend the default ruleset of the Validation service can be created.
-For example, create a rule that checks whether a VM has multiple disks.
+For example, creating a rule that checks whether a VM has multiple disks.

 ### About Rego files
 Validation rules are written in Rego, the Open Policy Agent (OPA) native query language.
 The rules are stored as .rego files in the /usr/share/opa/policies/io/konveyor/forklift/<provider> directory of the Validation pod.

 Each validation rule is defined in a separate .rego file and tests for a specific condition.
-If the condition evaluates as true, the rule adds a {“category”, “label”, “assessment”} hash to the concerns.
+If the condition is true, the rule adds a {“category”, “label”, “assessment”} hash to the concerns.
 The concerns content is added to the concerns key in the inventory record of the VM.
 The web console displays the content of the concerns key for each VM in the provider inventory.

-The following .rego file example checks for distributed resource scheduling enabled in the cluster of a VMware VM:
+The following .rego file example checks if distributed resource scheduling is enabled in the cluster of a VMware VM.
+Below is a drs_enabled.rego example:

-drs_enabled.rego example:
 ```
 package io.konveyor.forklift.vmware (1)